stackitcloud/stackit-cli/docs/stackit_ske_cluster_generate-payload.md

   $ stackit ske cluster generate-payload --cluster-name my-cluster --file-path ./payload.json
   <Modify payload in file>
   $ stackit ske cluster update my-cluster --payload @./payload.json

+  Generate a payload with values of a cluster, and preview it in the terminal
+  $ stackit ske cluster generate-payload --cluster-name my-cluster
 ```

 ### Options

 ```
   -n, --cluster-name string   If set, generates the payload with the current state of the given cluster.
 If unset, generates the payload with default values
-  -f, --file-path string      If set, writes the payload in the given file.
+  -f, --file-path string      If set, writes the payload to the given file.
 If unset, writes the payload to the standard output
   -h, --help                  Help for "stackit ske cluster generate-payload"
 ```